zekaryas1/portfolio/content/projects/DocumentationApp.md

 showInProjects: true
 ---

-Complete notes on the majority of topics I want to keep in mind that I use Obsidian to structure and compose Markdown notes in a nice manner, Docusaurus to structure it for the web, and most significantly, Algolia for the fastest and most accurate search.
+Complete notes on the majority of topics I want to keep in mind, I use Obsidian, Docusaurus and Algolia search to structure and compose Markdown notes in a nice manner.